Light0913/Datapack-1.14.X-1.17.X-Detection-Radar-v1.2/README.md

 ## Datapack installation method

-put the compressed package into the archived datapacks folder, enter command or re-enter the world
+put the compressed package into the archived datapacks folder, enter command or reload the world

 Command:`/reload`